-In November 2008, the Council of Australian Governments (COAG) endorsed a new Intergovernmental Agreement on Federal Financial Relations (IGA) (COAG 2009a), with amendments to the IGA agreed by COAG in July 2011 (COAG 2011).
-The Standing Council for Federal Financial Relations (SCFFR) has general oversight of the operations of the IGA (COAG 2011, para.
-A4(a)).
+COAG endorsed a new intergovernmental Agreement on Federal Financial Relations (IGA) in November 2008 (COAG 2009a) and reaffirmed its commitment in August 2011 (COAG 2011).
+The Standing Council for Federal Financial Relations (SCFFR) has general oversight of the operations of the IGA on behalf of COAG.
+[IGA para.
+A4 (a)]

-The IGA established a new form of payment - National Partnership (NP) payments - to fund specific projects and to facilitate and/or reward states and territories that deliver on nationally significant reforms.
+COAG also agreed to National Partnership (NP) payments - to fund specific projects and to facilitate and/or reward states and territories that deliver on nationally significant reforms.